Travel Hack: Noun. A clever solution for a travel related problem.

 Want to take a beverage through security?
 TSA limits liquids to 3 ounces or less, but you can bring an empty water bottle that can be filled up at a water fountain post security.
 For added flavor, bring single serving powder mixes too.

-Do your dirty clothes make your suitcase small?
+Do your dirty clothes make your suitcase smell?
 Pack a few dryer sheets in your luggage so that your dirty clothes don't stink up the place.

 Tired of playing luggage roulette at baggage claim since every bag looks the same?
 Wrap something unique around the handle of your bag like ribbon, a garbage bag tie, or even a few rounds of duck tape to set it apart from the rest.